ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 The source code samples were going to be released as an open source project and were pure, usable source code, so the storage and backup solution was quite obvious - Git and [GitHub](http://github.com).
+You can find the code samples ultimate home at the book's [GitHub repository][book_repo].

-However, Microsoft Word documents typically don't play well with Git, and I was not going to release the book's textual sources to the public.
+For the book's textual sources however, Microsoft Word documents typically don't play well with Git, and I the book's text as an open source project.
 Nonetheless, after reviewing a lot of alternative storage systems (Dropbox, Amazon S3, etc.), I decided to go ahead and use Git with a private repository.
 My rationale was that Git still provided checkpoints to early MS Word document drafts, even if I couldn't use all of the normal Git tools with the documents.

-### Buffing up the Outline

-I had already prepared a detailed outline of each chapter as part of the book scoping and negotiation process with Packt.
-This is an authoring step that I can't recommend enough - having a good outline will make or break any large writing project.
-And, finally starting on my first chapter, I realized that I had better flesh that outline out in even more detail.
+I cannot emphasize enough the importance of backups when writing a book, and preferably something that checkpoints drafts.
+There are a variety of bad things that can happen to both your computer (crashes, etc.) and documents (like MS Word files becoming corrupted).
+In my case, I had my laptop stolen in May during the middle of the authoring process - I didn't lose any of my book progress (code or text) as I was able to easily restore my existing work on another computer with just a few downloads.

+### Planning and Outlining

+Turning to the substantive end of kicking off the book, I began reworking and expanding on my detailed book outline that I had begun as as part of the book scoping and negotiation process with Packt.

+The original outline had about a page of bullet points per chapter.
+I turned this into a series of sections and sub-sections for Chapter 1.
+Then, I filled in as many substantive bullet points as I could for each section and sub-section to essentially write the structure and outline content for all of the first chapter before diving in and actually writing text.

+I strongly recommend detailed outlines for any large writing project as it forces you to collect your thoughts, hone the overall message and protect you from writing lots of text in directions that will later be cut in the editorial process.
+Or, putting in software development terms, you don't start a large web application by writing code top-to-bottom - instead, you create a general design and architecture first (say, model-view-controller or something), and then you plan and implement the parts.
+The same goes for writing, if you want your end result to be cogent and well-crafted.

+* TODO: Writing the Notes App, planning this, and weaving throughout.